Transfer News: Man United Make Bid For Sancho, Chelsea Close In On Kai Havertz & Coutinho Bides His Time

 The Barcelona midfielder has been on loan with Bayern Munich this season and the report outlines that the he has been offered to a whole host of Premier League clubs but it is Arsenal, Leicester and Tottenham who are most keen on the Brazilian.

-The downside for Arsenal is that they have not qualified for Europe next season unless they win the FA Cup.
+The downside for Arsenal is that they have will not qualify for Europe next season unless they win the FA Cup.
 Arsenal manager Mikel Arteta is keen on getting Coutinho to The Emirates.

 Coutinho is understood to have said no to Arsenal last week but has now asked for more time to make his decision which opens the door to a potential move to north London.